IOSH collaborate with Safety, Health & Wellbeing Live in exclusive Communities’ Theatre.

 As workplaces evolve amid rapid change, the role of occupational safety and health professionals has never been more vital.
 A world shaped by volatility, uncertainty, complexity and ambiguity (VUCA) demands more than compliance, it calls for strategic leadership, adaptability and collaboration.

-The IOSH Communities Theatre at SHW Live Manchester aims to tackle these challenges.
+The IOSH Communities Theatre at Safety, Health & Wellbeing Live Manchester aims to tackle these challenges.

 This new feature will be a focal point for knowledge-sharing, debate and inspiration, showcasing the strength of IOSH’s community network and equipping safety professionals to lead through complexity and change.